Table of Contents

 When building highly generic, composable APIs in Rust, it’s often desirable to write one abstract method trait that can adapt to different argument bundles and return types, while keeping the user-facing call site minimal.
 In this post, we’ll explore:

-1. How to define a single-argument Method trait that works with a cursor-based argument bundle.
+Methodtrait that works with a cursor-based argument bundle. - How to implement a

-3. How to avoid explicit type annotations on every call by leveraging a PhantomData-based hint technique for generic argument inference.
+FnOnceadapter calledCallOwnso your methods can be called like normal functions. - How to avoid explicit type annotations on every call by leveraging a PhantomData-based hint technique for generic argument inference.

 By the end, you’ll see how a single generic parameter unlocks a powerful abstraction for defining and invoking methods in a cursor-driven style.